Skip to main content

 Clarifications

-1. The parent or parents who have custody of the children may apply the minimum for descendants, as they are the people with whom the descendants live, and may apply the special provisions applicable in the cases of annual alimony in favor of children as set out in articles 64 and 75 of the Tax Law.
+1. The parent or parents who have custody of the children may apply the minimum for descendants, as they are the people with whom the descendants live, and will not be able to apply the specialities applicable in the cases of annuities for child support included in articles 64 and 75 of the Law of PIT.
 In the event that the custody of a child is terminated upon reaching the age of majority, the above will apply as long as the parent taxpayer in question continues to live with the child.

-On the other hand, parents who do not live with their children, but provide them support by court order may opt for the application of the minimum for descendants, by supporting them financially, for the application of the treatment provided for in articles 64 and 75 of the Law for annual alimony payments.
+On the other hand, parents who do not live with their children, but provide them with food by court order, may opt by applying the minimum for descendants, by supporting them financially, either by the application of the treatment provided for in articles 64 and 75 of the Law of PIT for food annuities.

 However, in relation to the latter, take into account the change in criteria established by the TEAC resolutions of May 29, 2023 (claims numbers 00/08646/2022/00/00 and 00/10590/2022), issued in an extraordinary appeal for unification of criteria, by which the parent who pays annuities for child support and who is not assigned custody of them, not even on a shared basis, will apply the regime provided for annuities for child support, without being able to opt for the minimum for descendants.

-2. Following the amendments introduced by Law 15/2015, of July 2, on Voluntary Jurisdiction, the regime established in articles 64 and 75 of the Income Tax Law for annual child support payments made by court decision is extended to those agreed upon in the regulatory agreement drawn up by the spouses before the court clerk or in public deed before Notary, as referred to in article 90 of the Civil Code, whether or not its inclusion mandatory.
+2. Following the amendments introduced by Law 15/2015, of July 2, on Voluntary Jurisdiction, the regime established in articles 64 and 75 of the Law of PIT for child support annuities paid by court order, extends to those agreed upon in the regulatory agreement drawn up by the spouses before the Court Clerk or in a public deed before a Notary, as referred to in Article 90 of the Civil Code, whether or not its inclusion is mandatory.

-3. For the calculation of the annual maintenance payments for children to which the specialty regime of articles 64 and 75 of the Income Tax Law applies, the monetary amount that has actually been paid in the form of an annual maintenance payment will be taken into account, taking into account the provisions of article 142 of the Civil Code which states the following:
+3. For the calculation of the annuities for child support to which the special regime of articles 64 and 75 of the Law of the PIT The monetary amount actually paid as an annual alimony payment will be taken into account, taking into account the provisions of Article 142 of the Civil Code, which states the following:

 "Food is understood to be everything that is essential for sustenance, housing, clothing and medical care.